martinring/thesis/src/6-Advanced.md

 models [@Narodytska2018;@Sun2019].
 However, they share the problem of non-scalability.
-[With the recent advent of transformer models, it seams feasible to train models not to produce continuous single decisions based on the current state but instead repleatedly update the actual plan or code that is suitable to handle the current situation of the system based on the observation of the environment.]{.added}
+[With the recent advent of transformer models, it seams feasible to train models not to produce continuous single decisions based on the current state but instead repeatedly update the actual plan or code that is suitable to handle the current situation of the system based on the observation of the environment.]{.added}

-If we take into account the observations from [#sec:dependent-operation], that controllable variables can not only have an effect on $t_\text{safe}$ but also on the search space, we can imagine an inferred system that is optimised to produce plans that not only to perform their primary tasks but also reduce verification time, so that it becomes feasible to esablish a proof cycle as outlined in [#sec:jit].
+If we take into account the observations from [#sec:dependent-operation], that controllable variables can not only have an effect on $t_\text{safe}$ but also on the search space, we can imagine an inferred system that is optimised to produce plans that not only serve to perform their primary tasks but also reduce verification time, so that it becomes feasible to establish a proof cycle as outlined in [#sec:jit].
 Transformer models respond very well to feedback (e.g.
-RLHF) and by this might be optimisable to produce plans that are easy to verify, by using the verification time (and result) as basis for feedback to the transformer model.
-For complex systems with (for humans) impenetrable inter-dependencies this might well be the only way to establish dependent operation at all.
+Reinforcement learning from human feedback) and by this might be optimisable to produce plans that are easy to verify, by using the verification time (and result) as basis for feedback to the transformer model.
+For complex systems with (for humans) impenetrable inter-dependencies this might well be the only way to establish dependent operation at all. {.changed}
-{.changed}

 ## Conclusion {.added}